7 Things to Do Before Vacation (to Protect Your Home)

 Your bags are packed.
 Your “out of office” work email is set.
 You’ve even completed our road trip checklist, so you know your car is ready for the long haul.
 What are some other important things to do before vacation?

 Protect your home!
-Whether you live in a standalone house, a condo, or an apartment, your home needs some special attention while you’re away.
+Whether you live in a standalone house, a condo, or an apartment, your home needs special attention while you’re away.
 Follow these tips to ensure everything is exactly how you left it, when you roll back into town.

 1. Invest in a Security System and Motion Sensor Lights